walaszekkewaunee/11ty_Template/src/_includes/content/about.md

 {% image "./src/static/img/lighthousesmall.jpg", "justify-center w-2/3 m-auto rounded-lg my-5", "Lighthouse", "(min-width: 30em) 50vw, 100vw" %}

-This is a **super** easy starter project to understand, tweak and build upon :wave:
+This was in the about.md file :wave: